This post contains affiliate links. Learn More

 Absolutely, sauerkraut is rich in lots of vitamins and minerals.
 Specifically, it’s a good source of vitamins C and K, as well as calcium and magnesium.
 Sauerkraut is high in dietary fiber, folate, iron, and potassium.

-When uncooked and unpasteurized, sauerkraut is rich in enzymes and because of live lactobactilli and beneficial microbes, it’s a great source of probiotics which can improve digestive health.
+When uncooked and unpasteurized, sauerkraut is rich in enzymes and because of live lactobactilli and beneficial microbes, it’s a great source of probiotics and beneficial bacteria which can improve digestive health and your immune system.

 How should I eat sauerkraut?